louis-santucci/go/README.md

 - A GNU Compiler Collection (GCC) (Some dependencies use C compiled codes)
 - Swag (if you want to contribute and then add some endpoints on Swagger-UI)

+## How-to build the project

+- You need them to go to goApp folder and then run `go install .`

 ## Swagger

 The project contains a Swagger configuration built with [swag](https://github.com/swaggo/swag)